jasxnhuynh/portfolio/index.md

 I'm currently a data science intern at the [San Diego County Sheriff's Department](https://www.sdsheriff.gov/) where I'm working on super cool projects involving real-world data.

-I'm also an Instructional Assistant for [DSC 10](https://dsc10.com/), the largest Data Science course offered at UC San Diego, where I help introduce students to the exciting field of Data Science!
+I'm also an Instructional Assistant for [DSC 10](https://dsc10.com/), the largest Data Science course at UC San Diego, where I help introduce students to the exciting field of Data Science!

 In my free time I enjoy working out, trying new food, and playing music.